David Villar Player Props: Giants vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 5.03 team ERA ranks 27th among all MLB pitching staffs.
+- The Nationals' 4.97 team ERA ranks 27th among all league pitching staffs.

-- Irvin makes the start for the Nationals, his 14th of the season.
-He is 2-5 with a 5.11 ERA and 44 strikeouts through 61 2/3 innings pitched.

-- In his most recent appearance on Saturday against the St. Louis Cardinals, the righty threw three innings, giving up four earned runs while surrendering six hits.
+- In his most recent outing on Tuesday against the Chicago Cubs, the left-hander tossed 6 1/3 innings, giving up five earned runs while surrendering six hits.

-- In 13 games this season, the 26-year-old has put up an ERA of 5.11, with 6.4 strikeouts per nine innings.
-Opponents are batting .266 against him.
+- In 19 games this season, the 24-year-old has a 4.59 ERA and 10.7 strikeouts per nine innings, while giving up a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.